 - Earn 30 PC Optimum Points per $1 spent where PC Products are sold and at PC Travel

-- Earn 30 PC Optimum Points per litre at Esso/Mobil locations
+- Earn at least 30 PC Optimum Points per litre at Esso/Mobil locations

 - Earn 10 PC Optimum Points per $1 spent on all other purchases

 At first glance, the PC Financial World Elite Mastercard may seem like a poor choice for one of the best Costco credit cards in Canada since you’ll only earn 10 PC Optimum points per $1 spent at Costco, which is the same as the CIBC Costco Card.
 However, when you look at the value of your PC Optimum points, you’ll see why it makes sense to earn as many points as possible.

 BMO CashBack® World Elite®* Mastercard®*